 Jan's early career was in building design and architecture and she worked on several projects including new Crown and County Courts at Oxford, Leeds and Wood Green.
 She is Chair of the Going Green Working Group which is part of the British Psychological Society's Division of Occupational Psychology that investigates the psychology of environmentally sustainable behaviour in the workplace.

 Simon Reed's professional background is in IT systems development and corporate change management.
-He recently completed a masters degree in international relations and peace studies, and has a particular interest in researching, documenting and promoting alternatives to war using evidence-based methods that provide better short term and long term benefits.
+He has a masters degree in international relations and peace studies, and has a particular interest in researching, documenting and promoting alternatives to war using evidence-based methods that provide better short term and long term benefits.
+He is currently working on projects to improve the efficiency of security implementation in the UK.

 Advisors to the Board of Directors